rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

 Bitcoin will be fine,
  and it will have successfully
  funded advances
- in cryptography and
+ in cryptography *and*
- in quantum computing.
+ quantum computing.